christian-posta/a2a-python/supply-chain-agent/README.md

 A demonstration A2A agent that showcases enterprise supply chain optimization capabilities with built-in business policies and compliance rules.

+## Quick Top Level Notes

+* this shows agent to agent communication and agent to mcp
+* you need to start the agentgateway
+* you need to have jaeger running (docker compose up)
+* you can test with a2a-inspector or the test files in this folder
+* `uv run test_client.py`

 ## Overview

 The Supply Chain Optimizer Agent is a high-level orchestration agent that: